shadeed/rtl-styling/posts/rtl-styling.md

 }
 ```

-And since CSS Flexbox works based on the direction of the page as explained previously in this guide, it will flip automatically for RTL.
+And because CSS flexbox works based on the direction of the page, as explained previously in this guide, it will flip automatically for RTL.

 ![](../../img/header-skeleton-2.png)

-Next thing is the divider line between the logo and navigation.
-At first glance, I thought about using `border-right`.
-It work, but not ideal.
-Using pseudo elements is better since they can flip based on the page direction.
+The next thing is the dividing line between the logo and navigation.
+At first, I thought about using `border-right`.
+It works but is not ideal.
+Using a pseudo-element would be better because it will flip based on the page’s direction.

 ![](../../img/before-after.png)